diegoherranz/sdcc-examples/README.md

   - If everything went fine, check that `gpasm -v` works and returns the version number you expect.

 #### SDCC installation

+Up to SDCC 3.4.0, the precompiled version of SDCC worked fine on the Ubuntu 12.04 LTS and 14.04 LTS versions, but 3.5.0 (the latest release as of this writing) needs to be compiled because the precompiled files depend on GLIBCXX_3.4.20 which is not available on those Ubuntu versions.

   - Go to [SCCC source files page](http://sourceforge.net/projects/sdcc/files/sdcc/).
   - Download the latest stable version and extract it.
 Be careful not to download Release Candidate (RC) files.